peterfarrar/principles-of-management-notes/notes_ch_08.md

 * Suppliers
 * Customer

 A firm must understand its micro-environment in order to be successfull.
 Firms are part of an **industry**.
 An industry is a group of firms making similar products or offering similar services.
-Although firms may not directly compete with eachother, they must understand their customers, suppliers, and industry.
+Although firms may not directly compete with each other, they must understand their customers, suppliers, and industry.
 Michael Porter developed **Porter's Five Forces** as a tool to examime groups within the micro-environment and understand its impact on the organization and industry.

 |  |  |  |